littleosbook/aenix/doc/book/page_frame_allocation.md

 call some_function
 ~~~

-This way we get them as argument to a C funciton.
+This way we get them as arguments to a C function.
 There is no clean way to take
 the address of a label directly from C. One way to do it is to declare the
 label as a function and take the address of the function: